Events by Food Research

 Registration fee: 280 Euros; Students’ reduced fee: 180 Euros

-Guidelines on abstract submission and information on registration procedures and accommodation during the conference will follow.
+Information on registration procedures and accommodation during the conference will follow.

 For information, please contact Mrs Aristea Baschali at: abaschali(at)gmail.com